Updated October 15, 2022

 - Subject to the provisions of the Article, membership in this Association may be terminated for any of the following reasons

 - Violation of any part of the Standards and Principles of practice.

 - Conduct by any member of this Association, which brings or may tend to bring discredit to this Association or the polygraph profession.

 - Representation by any member that he holds a class of membership, which in fact he does not hold.

-- Failure of any Intern, Full or Affiliate Member to meet and pay all financial obligations to this Association when due and payable.
+- Failure of any Associate Member, Full Member, or Affiliate Member to meet and pay all financial obligations to this Association when due and payable.

 - Any member who has been arraigned in any court of competent jurisdiction on a charge of any felony crime or any crime related to amoral conduct or moral turpitude shall, within thirty (30) days of such arraignment, notify the President and Chairperson of the ethics committee of such arraignment.
 Notification shall be in writing and shall include the nature of the charge, the name of the court in which the member was arraigned, the date of the arraignment and the case or docket number assigned by the court clerk.
 The membership of any member who fails to comply with the provisions of this section shall be suspended without action of the Board of Directors.
 Suspension of said membership shall be effective on the thirty-first (31) day after arraignment and shall continue until the arraigned member complies with the requirements of this section.

 - Subject to the provisions of the Article, membership in this Association may be suspended for any of the following reasons: